nathanielschutte/shufflebot/requirements/Spotify-README.txt

+Usage:
+    -p [spotify link to song] # NOTE: replace - with correct bot prefix based on your .env settings

 To setup spoofed Spotify music player, follow these steps:

 1. Ensure discord.py is fully up to date.
 Also remember basics like running inside a virtual environment if that is where dependencies are installed.